 Welcome to the Ape Design Language demonstration website.
-The Ape Design Language, or ADL for short, is the UI design used by Ape Apps for multiple projects across platforms.
+The Ape Design Language, or adl for short, is the UI design used by Ape Apps for multiple projects across platforms.
 It is made to give a consistent look and feel across the entire Ape Apps ecosystem.
-Although the ADL is meant for use in Ape Apps products, you may freely use the styles and functions in your own works.
+Although the adl is meant for use in Ape Apps products, you may freely use the styles and functions in your own works.

 Theme and Style